About Our Club

 These sessions are for anyone interested in improving their squash!
 Players who are involved in the club’s competitive ladder and are interested in representing the University in either the East of Scotland Leagues or the SSS competition are encouraged to come to the development coaching session.
 If you are just starting out with squash, please join us for our beginners coaching and fitness sessions.

-Places at these sessions are limited and if interest is too high, we will look into running an additional session on another day.
 Attendance to the team and development coaching is by invitation only based on a player’s performance at the ‘Trials’ tournament at the beginning of semester 1.

 Social Events